gardnervickers/kube-auth-github/README.md

 `PORT`        | The port to start the HTTP server on. | `8989`

 ### End User
-The user should [create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) with the `org:read` scope.
+The user should [create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) with the `org:read` and `user:email` scopes.
 The user should then use the following command to setup kubectl.

 ```
 kubectl config set-credentials [github-username] --token=[access-token]